foureyes/csci-ua.0002-spring2017-002-008/homework/hw10/lousy-plasma.markdown

 The last parts of this assignment depend on a [thesaurus file](thesaurus.txt) and a [lyrics file](bad_blood.txt) that you'll have to download (right-click and save as...) to the same directory that your program is in.

+This assignment will cover recent material on:

+* dictionaries
+* file i/o

 <hr>

 ## Part 0

-Start of with a thesaurus represented by a Python dictionary.
+Start off with creating a thesaurus by using a Python dictionary.
 The thesaurus only has 2 entries in it:

 <pre><code data-trim contenteditable>thesaurus = {
     "happy": "glad",